 id

-(required): The unique ID value of the object in the content source.
+string (required): The unique ID value of the object in the content source.

-was found among all the content sources, that document will be returned.
+If only one document with the provided id was found among all the content sources, that document will be returned.
 If more than one document was found, a warning message will be printed to the console and 'undefined' will be returned.

 In that case, provide 'srcType' and/or 'srcProjectId' to narrow down the document search.